 For the most recent data regarding lake levels, click on the links below.
 (The following links will take you to the USGS website.
 Information is updated hourly)

-The California Dept. of Water Resources monitors the level of water in Cache Creek at the bridge in Rumsey, California.
-For the most current creek level observation click here.
-(This will take you to the California/Nevada River Forecast Center website.)
+The USGS monitors the level of water in Cache Creek at the bridge at several locations below Indian Valley and Cache Creek dams.
+Click the links below for the most current creek level observations, which will take you to the USGS website.

 Watch six weeks of Capay Dam construction in about a minute!